pulumi/docs/pulumi-hugo/themes/default/content/docs/concepts/environments.md

 * The communications team, that manages secrets/config for the mailing service and texting service.
 * The central platform team, that owns most common config, including OIDC config and the keys/config for the feature flag system.

-Teams can manage permissions to these Environments to minimize security exposure.
+Permissions to these Environments can be set in order to minimize security exposure.

-Here is one way those teams might organize their environments:
+See below an example of how a customer might organize their environments:

 ![A diagram showing how the different environments with team based organization](../img/team_environments.png)